deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/intro.md

 ## Workflows

-A simple workflow for deployment will follow closely to the steps below.
-We will go over each of these steps and concepts more in-depth throughout this track, so don't panic if you don't understand the concepts immediately.

 - **Scope -** Confirm what resources need to be created for a given project.
 - **Author -** Create the configuration file in HCL based on the scoped parameters
 - **Initialize -** Run `terraform init` in the project directory with the configuration files.
 This will download the correct provider plug-ins for the project.
-- **Plan & Apply -** Run `terraform plan` to verify creation process and thenterraform applyto create real resources as well as state file that compares future changes in your configuration files to what actually exists in your deployment environment.
+- **Plan -** Run `terraform plan` to verify creation process
+- **Apply** - Run `terraform apply` to create real resources as well as state file that compares future changes in your configuration files to what actually exists in your deployment environment.

 ## Configuration